Determine your eligibility for the program.

 - have current affiliate membership in AAAE or IAAE; Click Here to Join, if you are not an Affiliate member

-- have worked full time for at least one consecutive year at a public-use airport*
+- have worked full time for a public-use airport for at least one consecutive year *

-*Prior military experience may exempt you from the one-year public-use airport experience.
+*Prior military experience may exempt you from the one-year of public-use airport experience.